 These faults are always difficult to troubleshoot.
 It’s also one of the last things we tend to check, at least I am guilty of that.

 Electrical harnesses that are constantly exposed to heat are usually the first ones to perish quicker than the rest.
 Chaffing and moisture exposure can also cause shorts and electrical gremlins to develop over time.
 Always start inspecting the harnesses closest to your firewall that wrap around the valve cover.
 There are 2x bolts sticking up presses into the harness creating random shorts and misses.
 No code will appear either.

 Signs of a Failing Fuel pump are, but are not limited to:

 - Weak acceleration and power

 - Whining or loud humming sound from the rear near the fuel tank

-A weak fuel pump with low pressure results in your engine not getting the correct fuel to air mixture it needs to power the vehicle.
+A weak fuel pump with low-pressure results in your engine not getting the correct fuel-to-air mixture it needs to power the vehicle.
 Whining in the backseat.

 We’ve identified a few common causes of Jeeps Wranglers stalling.
-Always take care to replace any electrical components with genuine MOPAR parts for best results.
+Always take care to replace any electrical components with genuine MOPAR parts for the best results.
 Avoid cheap shop components which can send inaccurate electrical signals and strengths resulting in other problems down the line.
 A battery is often overlooked for strange stalling behavior so ensure your battery is still healthy and not more than 3 years old.
 Before replacing electrical components, do a thorough clean and spray all contact points with a good dielectric spray for good connection.